 Elizabeth Cotten (1893 – 1987) is the true definition of innovation.
-Born in in Chapel Hill, North Carolina, Cotten began teaching herself to play on a banjo at the age of eight.
-As a teenager and domestic worker, Cotten saved up $3.75 for a Sears guitar and began teaching herself to play as a left-handed guitarist.
+Born in in Chapel Hill, North Carolina, Cotten began teaching herself to play banjo at the age of eight.
+As a teenager and domestic worker, Cotten saved up $3.75 for a Sears guitar and began teaching herself to play left-handed.
 What resulted was her very own signature technique: she would take the right-handed guitar and turn it upside down, playing the bass lines with her fingers and the melody with her thumb—a technique known now as “Cotten Picking.”
 Her most recognized song is “Freight Train.”

 14. Linda Martell

-While there’s not very much information on Linda Martell (born Thelma Bynem,1941), she was an American Country singer and guitarist.
+While there’s not very much information on Linda Martell (born Thelma Bynem in 1941), she was an American Country singer and guitarist.
 She became the first African American woman to perform at the Grand Ole Opry, but soon thereafter abandoned her career to raise a family.